shmoo/Pinebook-Pro/README.md

 ###### Edit the extlinux.conf

 The `cryptdevice=UUID=` line(s) need to be set to the UUID of your encrypted NVME partition.
-You can use `blkid -s UUID` to get the UUID you need.
-In my case it was the output of `blkid -s UUID /dev/nvme0n1p2`
+You can use `blkid -s UUID -o value` to get the UUID you need.
+In my case it was the output of `blkid -s UUID -o value /dev/nvme0n1p2`

 ```config
 DEFAULT arch